-The Department of Health strategy, Reducing Harm, Supporting Recovery - A health led response to alcohol and drug use in Ireland, 2017-20256 recognises that that future prevention programmes should be evidence-led.
+The Department of Health strategy, Reducing Harm, Supporting Recovery – A health led response to alcohol and drug use in Ireland, 2017-20256 recognises that that future prevention programmes should be evidence-led and informed.

 Drinkware commissioned Mark Morgan, Cregan Professor of Education and Psychology at St. Patrick’s College7, to undertake research to identify the most effective practices to consider when delivering alcohol education in schools.
 These included:

 - Evaluations with strong designs (which show decreases in reported consumption by young people not only in the immediate aftermath but for some time later).

 - Implementing a whole school approach, including the wider school community.

 - Programme delivery by trained, competent and committed teachers using interactive teaching style involving student input and engagement.

 - The programme should enable young people develop relevant social skills to cope with various pressures to drink alcohol.